WENYIRENZHAO/WENYIRENZHAO/README.md

 ---

 ### 🧭 Personal Note
-> *“Every small experiment is a step toward a larger understanding.
+Every deliberate experiment expands the boundaries of what I understand.
-> Curiosity, discipline, and structure — these are the tools I build my world with.”*
+With clarity, discipline, and structure, I move steadily toward mastery.